robbintt/outlines/digests/learning-how-to-learn-coursera.md

 Learn the basics of how the brain works to learn more easily and be less frustrated.

+The course has 4 modules over 4 weeks.

+#### Information

 - Source: coursera.org
 - Speaker: Barbara Oakley, Terrence Sejnowski
 - Basis: "A Mind for Numbers" by Barbara Oakley
     - the book formed the basis for this MOOC
     - audible audio or paper/ebook

+#### Course Videos

+You'll gain insight into how we learn by using a variety of different approaches, ranging from personal stories, to insights from cognitive psychology, to an examination of deep neuroscience.

+#### Course Activities

+- In-video Quizzes
+- Graded Quiz in each Module
+- Peer-evaluated assignments (optional)

+#### Course Objectives

+By the end of the course, we expect you to be able to do the following:

+- Explain the difference between focused and diffuse modes of thinking.
+- Explain what a chunk is, and how and why you can and should enhance your chunking skills.
+- Explain how working memory and long term memory differ from one another.
+- Describe key techniques to help students learn most efficiently such as:
+    - the Pomodoro
+    - metaphor
+    - story
+    - visualization
+    - deliberate practice
+    - interleaving
+- Describe actions that hinder students from learning most effectively, such as:
+    - procrastination
+    - over-learning
+    - Einstellung
+    - choking
+    - multi-tasking
+    - illusions of learning
+    - lack of sleep
+- Describe the most important aspects of proper test preparation.
+- Explain the importance of “mindset” in learning.

 ## Video 1: Introduction to the Focused and Diffuse modes